Merced, California: Sports

-UC Merced Bobcats: softball and other athletic programs.
+UC Merced is a member of the National Association of Intercollegiate Athletics (NAIA) and competes in the California Pacific (Cal Pac) Conference.
+It offers men's and women's basketball, volleyball, soccer, water polo, cross country and track.
+In July 2024, it was announced that in 2026-2027, UC Merced will begin NCAA Division II competition in the 2025-26 academic year and will be fully eligible for postseason in 2026-27.

 Merced High School and Golden Valley High School sponsor athletics as well.

 Merced has a history of minor league baseball including the California League Merced Bears (1940s) and Atwater Angels (1970s) in nearby Atwater, California.
 There were the defunct Merced Black Bears of the Horizon Air Summer Series and the current Atwater Aviators of the Golden State Collegiate Baseball League.